Newcastle and Carlisle Railway: Further sections opened

 The Canal Branch saw its first traffic of grain on 25 February 1837, and it was formally opened on 9 March 1837.
 Its purpose was transshipment to and from the canal itself, and the terminal was for goods only;

 This left the gap in the middle of the route, between Haydon Bridge and Blenkinsopp (near Greenhead).
 It had been left until last because it was expected to be the least remunerative section of the route.
 For the time being goods were conveyed between Gateshead and Carlisle, being carted by road over the gap.
 The section was finally constructed, and on 15 June 1838 a train carried the directors in a trial run over the line between Newcastle and Carlisle.
 The anniversary of the Battle of Waterloo, 18 June, was chosen as the official opening day.
 Five trains left Carlisle from 6 am to arrive in Redheugh between 9:30 am and just after 10 am.
 The official passengers crossed the Tyne by boat and marched in procession through Newcastle to a breakfast at the Assembly Rooms.
 A procession of thirteen trains, led by "Rapid" acting as pilot, left for the return journey to Carlisle at 12:30 pm.
 While the trains were travelling between Ryton and Brampton rain fell and soaked most of the 3,500 passengers who were travelling in uncovered wagons.
 The last train arrived in Carlisle after 6:00 pm and there was "a disorderly stampede for refreshments".
-The Newcastle passengers now needed to return from Necastle: by 6:30 pm some had returned to their seats to wait in the uncovered wagons while the rain continued; the first train did not leave until nearly 10 pm, when a thunderstorm broke.
+The Newcastle passengers now needed to return from Newcastle: by 6:30 pm some had returned to their seats to wait in the uncovered wagons while the rain continued; the first train did not leave until nearly 10 pm, when a thunderstorm broke.
 On the return journey a collision between two trains at Milton held up the trains further, and the last train did not arrive back in Redheugh until 6 am.